 Budget permitting, using external consultants is the best choice.
 They should be local to a culture, or an expert in the niche you’re studying.
 They should have an understanding of working in that country or have the necessary environments for participants to successfully take part.

 If your budget or time doesn’t allow for you to hire externals, ask around within your company to see if anyone can help with the study.
-Ask colleagues if anyone has experience with the minority you’re interviewing.
+Ask colleagues if anyone has experience with the people group you’re interviewing.

 This problem stems from the prototyping tools in our industry.
 Their ease of use from uploading screenshots and adding hotspots over the images leaves a lot to be desired when it comes to inclusive testing.
 Especially with people who rely on assistive technologies.

 Some prototyping tools offer these features but they have to be manually switched on.
-You either have to know they are there or go out of your way to research how to make accessible prototypes to discover the feature within well-known tools.
-Tools such as Figma, one of the most popular tools, used by huge companies, only offer screen-reader-compatible designs.
-There is so much more to inclusive design than screen readers.
+You either have to know where they are or do research to find them.
+Tools such as Figma, one of the most popular tools, only offers screenreader-compatible flows.
+Inclusive design is bigger than that.

-Firstly, we as consumers of these tools need to put pressure on big players to prioritize accessibility.
+As consumers of these tools, it's our job to put pressure on these organizations to prioritize accessibility.
 Laws demanding accessibility are decades old.
 America’s Section 508 was introduced in 1973 and the UK’s first Disability Act in 1995.
 The benefits of inclusive design have been both discussed and proven time again.
 So, why is it still a low priority to build inclusive solutions?

 Meanwhile, prototyping in code is the best option.
 The use of design systems is making this easier for those of us who may not have coding knowledge.
 Ideally, we can piece together our interfaces using pre-defined components to create prototypes that are easier, quicker, and more suitable for inclusive research studies.

-A lot of the time we find ourselves in our ‘typical’ user’s situations and environments for what we design.
-We have either been there ourselves, shopping, traveling, and banking; or we have seen user situations through media like TV and movies.
+Most of the time, designers find themselves in "typical" user’s situations and environments (shopping, traveling, banking).
+They've have either been there themselves or have seen user situations through media like TV and movies.
 However, many times, what we’ve come across, particularly in mainstream media is an ableist and western point of view.
 Researching online produces results that are personalized and show us what we expect to see.
-So, often we can’t solely rely on desk research depending on the questions we need to answer.
+When researching other cultures it's especially important to remember that we can't always always depend on desk research alone to answer our questions.

 For accessibility research, you want to explore how people adapt their lives to suit their needs.
 Things that may seem so trivial to them but are eye-opening for us as researchers are often those sparking moments that trigger innovations.
 What assistive technologies are they using?
 What else in their environment is set up to help them achieve what they need to?